 These dams were restored in their original form, according to the local architecture and by using the existing stones of the area.
 Fitting harmoniously with the natural and cultural landscape, they are a demonstrative work, which also provides the setting for educational and recreational experiences aimed at locals and visitors alike.
 Short stories about the micro-dams and local water management practices will be accessible via a smartphone app as well as the interactive online map.
 The micro-dams comprise another milestone in a series of projects and entrepreneurial activities, which have been gradually revitalizing the area.

 Traditional micro-dams are a simple, affordable and no-regret solution, adapted to the small scale of Greek islands and their cultural landscapes.
 It is an example of “green infrastructure” which provides answers to today’s water management challenges, while highlighting our local knowledge and cultural heritage as a compass for sustainable development.

-The study as well as the overall management of this project was led by the Mediterranean Institute for Nature and Anthropos (MedINA) and the Kytherian Foundation for Culture & Development, which also funded the largest part.
+The study as well as the overall management of this project was led by the Mediterranean Institute for Nature and Anthropos (MedINA) and the Kytherian Foundation for Culture & Development in the framework of their common project Kythera Trails.
 The project was made possible with the support of the Municipality of Kythera, the Domestic Estate Management Committee of Kythera and Antikythera, the local associations of Karavas (‘Portikalia Karava’, ‘Patrikios Agricultural School of Karava’ and ‘Omorfos Karavas’), the working group, the volunteers and the residents of Karavas.
 Materials were kindly provided by the companies Travasaros, Protopsaltis and Vas.
 Kasimatis.